Internship Opportunities

 • Career Exploration Opportunities: Explore whether your interests, skills, personality, and values fit within a particular career field.

-• Skill Development: Enhancement of needed skills, increased self-confidence, and a better understanding of the position.
+• Skill Development: Enhance skills, increase self-confidence, and gain a better understanding of the field.

-• Related Work Experience: The ability to gain experience in a field related to your major.
+• Related Work Experience: Gain experience in a field related to your major.

-• A Network of Contacts: Establishment of relationships with people who work in the same field and who can help you find employment.
+• A Network of Contacts: Establish relationships with people who work in the same field and who can help you find employment.

-• References: Supervisors and professionals who can provide you with verbal and written recommendations
+• References: Build connections with supervisors and professionals who can provide you with verbal and written recommendations.

-Remember, you can use WildcatWorks to look for internships that have been posted for Daemen students.
-Although WildcatWorks is updated with new listings on a regular basis, you should also search other websites for postings, such as Indeed.com, which posts opportunities of interest to all majors.
-Below are some options that Daemen offers:
+We encourage students to use WildcatWorks to look for internships that have been posted for Daemen students.
+Although WildcatWorks is updated with new listings on a regular basis, we encourage you to also search other websites for postings, such as Indeed.com, which posts opportunities of interest to all majors.
+Below are some internship options that Daemen offers:

 Internship Options: